SkynetLabs/skynet-docs/source/includes/_uploading.md

 will allow you to address your content under one skylink, and access the files by their path.
 This is especially useful for webapps.

-For example, let's say you upload a Skynet app with the following simple structure:
+For example, let's say you upload a web app with the following simple structure:

 <pre class="not_example">
 src